pmjones/php-styler/README.md

 ./vendor/bin/php-styler apply --force
 ```

 The `apply` command will `touch()` the config file each time it runs, thereby noting the most-recent modification time.
-Further, this means that any changes to the config file will trigger formatting of all files on the next invocation of `apply`.
+If you make changes to the config file, use `--force` to apply the new config.

 ### Configuration